3 Non-Negotiables for Reaching (Im)Possible Goals

 - Group: Get a group of friends and work out together or join a group.

-- Friend: Share your goals with a family member or friend who you will support you.
+- Friend: Share your goals with a family member or friend who will support you.

 Setting up an accountability system may sound a little nerve wracking.
 It makes me nervous because I can’t back out of the habits I am trying to create.
 Although it may seem like you are restricting yourself, you may just find it can be freeing to openly share your challenges and have accountability support.

-So there they are - the three non-negotiables for reaching your health goals so you can feel good and overcome your previous struggles and challenges.
+So there they are - the system for victory - the three non-negotiables for reaching your health goals so you can feel good and overcome your previous health struggles.
+This is the foundation of our Master Healthy Habits Method.